Georgian wine PDO

 Food pairing

-Serve slightly chilled, around 12-14 °C, in small glasses to appreciate aroma concentration.
+Serve slightly chilled at 12-14 °C in small glasses to highlight concentration and aroma.

 Summary